AliHayajneh95/reading-notes/class01.md

     tell them.
 - [x] You can differentiate between pieces of information using size, color, and style.
 - [x] You can use grouping and similarity to help simplify the information you present.

+also this more stuff i read form the other book about JS

+- [x] A script is a series of instructions that the computer can follow in order to achieve a goal.
+- [x] Each time the script runs, it might only use a subset of all the instructions.
+- [x] Computers approach tasks in a different way than humans, so your instructions must let the computer solve the task prggrammatically.
+- [x] To approach writing a script, break down your goal into a series of tasks and then work out each step needed to complete that task (a flowchart can help).
+- [x] Computers create models of the world using data.
+- [x] The models use objects to represent physical things.
+- [x] Programmers can write code to say when this event occurs run this code
+- [x] to make web pages interactive, you write code that uses the browser's model of the web page.
+- [x] It is best to keep JavaScript code in its own JavaScript file.
+- [x] The HTML <script> element is used in HTML pages to tell the browser to load the JavaScript file (rather like the <link> element can be used to load a CSS file).
+- [x] If you view the source code of the page in the browser, the JavaScript will not have changed the HTML, because the script works with the model of the web page that the browser has created.